Mjz86/c_colon/mcc.md

  - operator ~context( callee-context-type ) caller-context-type :
 destructs the context type of the callee after the call,  potentially handing rich unwind information. in a debugging environment,  this can have conditional trap instructions.

+ - operator  caller (  callee-pointer or backend-hash  (depending on  dynamic call vs static call), stack-size,stack-pointer, instruction-pointer, argument-sttack-size)callee-context-type : in the caller , before the call , the context-type gets a chance to caputure the protection information of the function if it wants to, to protect against stack overflow, and a minimalistic debug info for the stack trace. in a debugging environment,  this can have conditional trap instructions.

-- operator  signature (  backend-hash , stack-size,stack-pointer, instruction-pointer )callee-context-type :
+- operator  callee  (  backend-hash , stack-size,stack-pointer, instruction-pointer )callee-context-type :
-in the callee , before the arguments and stack get initialized, the context-type gets a chance to caputure the protection information of the function if it wants to, to protect against stack overflow, and a minimalistic debug info for the stack trace. in a debugging environment,  this can have conditional trap instructions.
+in the callee , before the callee code and stack get initialized, the context-type gets a chance to caputure the protection information of the function if it wants to, to protect against stack overflow, and a minimalistic debug info for the stack trace. in a debugging environment,  this can have conditional trap instructions.

 - operator  meta (`std::meta` or `std::debug_meta`)callee-context-type :